Showing posts with label poem. Show all posts

 We walked up front to pay, cash only!
 On the counter was a cake plate full of cookies.

-There was oatmeal, chocolate chip, Macadamia and oatmeal-raisin, chocolate with coconut cookies.
+There was oatmeal, chocolate chip, Macadamia, oatmeal-raisin, and chocolate with coconut cookies.

 We rode to the Corinth Civil War Interpretive Center.
 We saw many items found during the Civil War that had been placed on the concrete sidewalk.
 We saw canteens, belt buckles, shells, bullets, hats, food pails, shovels, a gun, rifles, and other items.